lignumsystem/LignumForest/TASKS.md

 some program changes and checks are needed.

 ## Task list
+- [x] Added script `run-lignum-forest.sh` to be used.
-- [ ] Change LignumForest command line identical to CrownDensity command line.
+- [x] Merge CrownDensity command line with LignumForest command line.<br>
+      *`run-lignum-forest.sh` command line from `run-crowndens-basic-model.sh` except LignumForest specific arguments (for example -generateTrees, -treeDist)*
-- [ ] Implement required changes by the new command line in the main loop
+- [ ] Implement required changes by the new command line in the main loop<br>
+      Some of the arguments are already present (e.g. -iter).
+Also, I think the work could be done in parallel: a matter of setting global variables.
+Rereading MetaFiles, functions and parameters (clearly and not in a messy way) might require more work.
+  - [ ] -iter
+  - [ ] -metafile
+  - [ ] -voxelspace
+  - [ ] -voxelCalculation
+  - [ ] -modeChange
+  - [ ] -architectureChange
+  - [ ] -numParts
+  - [ ] -hw
+  - [ ] -kBorderForest
+  - [ ] -writeInterval
+  - [ ] -increaseXi
+  - [ ] -generateLocations
+  - [ ] -treeDist
+  - [ ] -hdf5
 - [x] Check L-system is identical to L-system in CrownDensity
-- [x] Change SetSegmentLength to one used in CrownDensity.
+- [x] Change SetSegmentLength to one used in CrownDensity.<br>
-      Using explicitely LignumForest::SetScotsPineSegmentLength
+      *Using explicitely LignumForest::SetScotsPineSegmentLength*
-- [X] Check the Meta files, parameter and function files in CrownDensity that they are the ones that produce a satisfactory tree development
+- [x] Check the Meta files, parameter and function files in CrownDensity that they are the ones that produce a satisfactory tree development
-- [ ] Change Meta files, parameter and function files to ones used in CrownDensity
+- [ ] Change Meta files, parameter and function files to ones used in CrownDensity.
+Especially -modeChange requires rereading MetaFiles.
-- [x] Transfer global variables used from CrownDensity to LignumForest and use LignumForest namespace.
-LignumForest compiles.
+- [x] Transfer global variables used from CrownDensity to LignumForest and use LignumForest namespace. <br>
+	  *LignumForest compiles*.
 ## Additional tasks

 It seems CGAL 5.6 (latest manual in cgal.org) can write